 A quick analysis by HTTP Archive reveals that a page on a typical WordPress site weighs about 2.3 MB in 2020.
 A significant part of this page weight consists of images (1.2 MB), fonts and stylesheets (280 KB), and scripts (470 KB).

 If you store these resources on CDN servers around the world, a visitor from any part of the globe can potentially load them from a server nearest to them, bringing down the load time of the web page.
-We recommend checking out KeyCDN, a cost-effective CDN solution for site owners.
+I recommend checking out KeyCDN, a cost-effective CDN solution for site owners.

 6. Get Your Images Ready for the Web